bee6523/distributed_grpc/README.md

 At first tried to implement asynchronous single-thread server, but changed into Synchronous multi-threaded server.
 However, some grpc requests(TranslateChunk in Childnode and Supernode) are asynchronous, therefore it can send multiple grpc to child in parellel. caches are simply implemented using std::vector, replacement policy is LRU.

+for client-supernode socket connection, I used assignment1 codes. for supernode-childnode, there can be two grpc request:
+    TranslateChunk that are request for converting fragment of file, HandleMiss for handling DB miss case. for supernode-supernode, same as supernode-childnode, but one more:
+    SendInfo for identifying each other

+I used one IDL file(assign4.proto) because it was hard to deal with CMakeLists, and TAs said that it is OK to use one IDL(at piazza QNA @287, https://piazza.com/class/kehxl6d0g1c3wu?cid=287).
+Also, many types are re-used(ChunkRequest, ChunkResponse, Request, Response).

 build order:
 mkdir -p cmake/build